Chris Mounsher PG Dip, MBACP

 My aim is to help you to overcome the problems and issues that bring you to therapy, exploring them in a safe, confidential and non-judgemental environment.

-INTRODUCTORY OFFER: First 6 sessions half price - £25 per session, with no obligation to continue.
+- INTRODUCTORY OFFER: - £35 per session for six sessions, with no obligation to continue.

 I am a humanistic counsellor, and central to my approach is the use of Gestalt.
 Gestalt is a particular humanistic approach that doesn’t give people labels; instead I work to understand you in the context of the world you live in.
 I will help you to become aware of the patterns in your life, and to support you in making the changes you want to make.